| |

 |

-article in the Daily Telegraph as Poppyland, and
+the Daily Telegraph as Poppyland, and it

-it was as Poppyland that the area then promoted
+was as Poppyland that the area then promoted

 itself to holidaymakers, most famously on a Great